Oppositional Defiant Disorder

 - frequently has an angry attitude

 The symptoms of ODD may resemble other medical conditions or behavior problems.
-Always consult your child's (adolescent's) physician for a diagnosis.
+Always consult your adolescent's physician for a diagnosis.

 Further, oppositional defiant disorder often coexists with other mental health disorders, including mood disorders, anxiety disorders, conduct disorder, and attention-deficit/hyperactivity disorder, increasing the need for early diagnosis and treatment.
-Always consult your child's (adolescent's) physician for more information.
+Consult your adolescent's physician for more information.

-Specific treatment for children with oppositional defiant disorder will be determined by your child's (adolescent's) physician based on:
+Specific treatment for adolescents with oppositional defiant disorder will be determined by your adolescent's physician based on:

 - expectations for the course of the condition